leanprover/logic_and_proof_lean3/classical_reasoning.rst

       (assume h : ¬ A,
         show false, from sorry)

 One of the most important consequences of this rule is a classical principle that we mentioned above, namely, the *law of the excluded middle*, which asserts that the following holds for all :math:`A`: :math:`A \vee \neg A`.
-We sometimes (especiall in Lean) denote this law by ``em``.
+In Lean we denote this law by ``em``.
 In mathematical arguments, one often splits a proof into two cases, assuming first :math:`A` and then :math:`\neg A`.
 Using the elimination rule for disjunction, this is equivalent to using :math:`A \vee \neg A`, which is the excluded middle principle for this particular :math:`A`.

 Here is a proof of ``em``, in natural deduction, using proof by contradiction: